curl/everything-curl/cmdline-listopts.md

-## List all command line options
+## List all command-line options

-curl has more than one hundred command line options and the number of options keep increasing over time.
+curl has more than one hundred command-line options and the number of options keep increasing over time.
 Chances are the number of options will surpass 200 within a year or two.

-In order to find out which options you need to perform as certain action, you can of course list all options, scan through the list and pick the one you're looking for. `curl --help` or simply `curl -h` will get you a list of all existing options with a brief explanation.
+In order to find out which options you need to perform as certain action, you can, of course, list all options, scan through the list and pick the one you're looking for. `curl --help` or simply `curl -h` will get you a list of all existing options with a brief explanation.
 If you don't really know what you're looking for, you probably won't be entirely satisfied.